 Gibbon River

-Gibbon River waterfall cascades over rocky canyon walls in Yellowstone National Park, with pine trees along a rocky overlook.
+Gibbon River cascades over a canyon ledge in Yellowstone National Park, with pine trees along the rim.

 +2 more